Brandon Hill Park (< 1 mile)

 An Arts and Crafts garden with plenty for kids to do and see including secret gardens, plant house, orchard, Kitchen Garden and The Wilderness.
 You can play croquet or tennis on the new all weather court or pick up a free Hunter Pack for kids.

 64 Hectares of park and gardens playing host to a leisure centre, outdoor dry ski slope, pitch and putt, childrens play area suitable for younger and older kids plus lots more!

 Cosmeston Lakes Country Park (26 miles)

 Cosmeston Lakes Country Park is a haven for local wildlife.
 Its flat, even paths are easily accessible to everyone, making the park very popular, especially with young families who also visit the Medieval Village.

 Cwmcarn Forest (26 miles)

-Unique fun day out by car, bike or on foot along the stunning seven miles of Cwmcarn Forest Drive with car park stop off points offering artwork to absorb, BBQ and picnic sites and at Car Park 3 a wooden playground where children can follow the Wizards Walk full of magical figures on the way.
-A visitors...
+Unique fun day out by car, bike or on foot along the stunning seven miles of Cwmcarn Forest Drive with scenic stop off points with car parks.
+Visitor Centre with a gift shop, and cafe to enjoy.

 Drews Pond Wood Local Nature Reserve (27 miles)